Biography

 Marshall McLuhan

 Marshall McLuhan was one of the most famous philosophers and media theorists of the 20th century.
-He was born on July 21, 1911, in Edmonton, Alberta, Canada.
-He is widely recognized for his pioneering work on the effects of media and communication technologies on society and culture.
+He was born on July 21, 1911, in Edmonton, Alberta, Canada, and is widely recognized for his pioneering work on the effects of media and communication technologies on society and culture.

 McLuhan was educated at the University of Manitoba and the University of Cambridge, where he received his PhD in English literature.
 He began his career as a professor at the University of Toronto, where he taught English literature and developed his ideas on the relationship between media and human perception.

-McLuhan’s work attracted widespread attention and controversy, and he became a leading figure in the cultural and intellectual movements of the 1960s.
-He continued to write and speak about media and culture until his death on December 31, 1980.
+McLuhan’s work attracted widespread attention and controversy.
+He became a leading figure in the cultural and intellectual movements of the 1960s.
+He continued to write and lecture internationally on media and culture until his death on December 31, 1980.